john-cd/rust_howto/bk/src/standard_library/pin.md

 Note that the pointer wrapped by `Pin` is not the value which we want to pin itself, but rather a _pointer_ to that value.
 A `Pin<Ptr>` does not pin the `Ptr`; instead, it pins the pointer's pointee value.

 It is important to note that pinning does not make use of any compiler "magic".
-It _does not change the way the compiler behaves_ towards the inner value (it still considers the inner value fundamentally moveable).
+It _does not change the way the compiler behaves_ towards the inner value (it still considers the inner value fundamentally movable).
 Instead, `Pin<Ptr>` is a wrapper that prohibits calling code that would perform a move on the pinned value and enforces the use of `unsafe` code for dangerous operations.
 BEWARE: It is the responsibility of the programmer to implement that `unsafe` code correctly to satisfy the `Pin` invariants.

 Because `Pin` has a restrictive API, Rust provide an "escape hatch" for the vast majority of Rust types, which have no address-sensitive states.